Meander down to our world-class seafront

 Alum Chine Play Park

-By creating a ‘treasure island’ themed playground and introducing a more natural landscape, the popular park would continue to be an asset to the seafront for future visitors to enjoy.
+This popular park will now continue to be an asset to the seafront for future visitors to enjoy.